 Shingles, or herpes zoster, occurs when the dormant chickenpox virus, varicella-zoster, is reactivated in your nerve tissues.
-Early signs of shingles include tingling and localized pain.
+Early signs include tingling and localized pain.
 Most, but not all, people with shingles develop a blistering rash.
 You may also experience itching, burning, or deep pain.
-Typically, the shingles rash lasts two to four weeks, and most people make a complete recovery.
-Doctors are often able to quickly diagnose shingles from the appearance of the rash.
+Typically, the rash lasts two to four weeks, and most people make a complete recovery.
+Doctors are often able to quickly diagnose because of the appearance of the rash.

 Blisters sometimes erupt and ooze.
 They may then turn slightly yellow and begin to flatten.
 As they dry out, scabs begin to form.
 Each blister can take one to two weeks to completely crust over.
 During this stage, your pain may ease a little, but it can continue for months, or in some cases years.
 Once all blisters have completely crusted over, there is low risk of spreading the virus.

 OS affects the nerve that controls facial sensation and movement in your face.
 In this type, the shingles rash appears around your eye and over your forehead and nose.
 Ophthalmic shingles may be accompanied by headache.
 Other symptoms include redness and swelling of the eye, inflammation of your cornea or iris, and drooping eyelid.
 Ophthalmic shingles can also cause blurred or double vision.

 There's no cure, but prompt treatment with prescription antiviral drugs can speed healing and reduce your risk of complications.
 These medications include:

 - Famciclovir (Famvir)

 This condition can cause severe pain, so your doctor also may prescribe: